 Therefor, the Inmar 365R-AL came in as our #1 boat, 5 points ahead of the North Atlantic, 8 points ahead of the OC, and 10 points ahead of the Zar.

-We will pare an electric 24 hp motor and 230 ah of 48v LifePO4 batteries built in waterproof cases (see our tender, see it here).
-Then, we'll add a Spirit 1.0 Evo as a backup motor (see below).
-As for which Electric motors we will use on our tender, that's up next.
+We will pare a 25 hp outboard and have a Spirit 1.0 Evo as a backup motor (see below).
+As for which outboard we will use on our tender, that's up next.

 Though we like the North Atlantic, OC, and Zar boats, the Inmar won out on a combination of price, weight, and having all our desired features, so that is the boat we ordered.

-Sea trials and videos to follow in October, 2022.
+Sea trials and videos to follow early in 2023.

 There are advantages and disadvantages to these three options, as follows:

-Below are the electric outboard options we considered:
+Below are the the other electric outboard options we considered,

 Zero Jet